 It was a beautiful, unseasonably warm, and sunny morning in March when my husband and I arrived at Middle Creek Wildlife Management Area; though this wasn’t our first trip to the nature facility, we stopped by the Visitor’s Center to pick up a map of the trails.

 We were greeted by the attendant at the Visitor’s Center who informed us that the best times to see the snow geese in large numbers were at dawn and dusk when they return to the water after foraging in the fields and meadows throughout the day.
-The estimated count for the day we visited was approximately 50,000 snow geese though the population varies from day to day.
+The estimated count for the day we visited was approximately 50,000 snow geese, though the population varies from day to day.
 On the same day in 2015, there were an estimated 110,000 snow geese.

-While at the Visitor’s Center we were able to pick up information on a variety of Pennsylvania wildlife, watch the live eagle cam as the female sat upon her nest, use binoculars to view the waterfowl on the smaller pond behind the Visitor’s Center, and check out the display of common waterfowl and birds of prey found on the nature preserve.
+While at the Visitor’s Center we were able to pick up information on a variety of Pennsylvania wildlife.
+We watched the live eagle cam as the female sat upon her nest, used binoculars to view the waterfowl on the smaller pond behind the Visitor’s Center, and checked out the display of common waterfowl and birds of prey found on the nature preserve.
 While we were there, a group of school children on a field trip were also making use of the visitor’s center educational offerings.
 Though educating the public is part of what Middle Creek Wildlife Management Area does the number one priority is the wildlife and preserving wildlife habitats because “Middle Creek is owned and operated by the Pennsylvania Game Commission and paid for primarily with hunting license dollars.”
 The mission statement for the PA Game Commission is “to manage Pennsylvania’s wild birds, wild mammals, and their habitats for current and future generations.”

-After speaking with the attendant we decided to head down to the Willow Point Trail where he’d informed us we’d find the best spot to see the snow geese.
+After speaking with the attendant, we decided to head down to the Willow Point Trail where he’d informed us we’d find the best spot to see the snow geese.